jeremykamber/deepbound/src/AI_README.md

 	4. Testability — Use cases are fully testable in isolation by mocking ports.
 	5. UI Dumbness — The UI knows nothing about logic; it just renders state and triggers actions.

-⸻

 🚀 Feature Development Workflow

-When adding a new feature (e.g., RegisterUser):
+When adding a new feature (e.g., GeneratePersonas):
-	1. Define Entities in domain/entities/.
+1.Define Entities in domain/entities/.
-	•	Example: User.ts defines User structure and validation helpers.
+•Example: Persona.ts defines Persona structure and validation helpers.
-	2. Define Ports (interfaces) in domain/ports/.
+2.Define Ports (interfaces) in domain/ports/.
-	•	Example: UserRepositoryPort.ts defines how the app expects persistence to work.
+•Example: LlmServicePort.ts defines how the app expects LLM calls to work.
-	3. Implement Use Case in application/usecases/.
+3.Implement Use Case in application/usecases/.
-	•	Example: RegisterUserUseCase.ts orchestrates entity creation and calls the port.
+•Example: GeneratePersonasUseCase.ts orchestrates entity creation and calls the port.
-	4. Implement Adapter in infrastructure/adapters/.
+4.Implement Adapter in infrastructure/adapters/.
-	•	Example: UserRepositoryImpl.ts depends on a DB service to satisfy the port contract.
+•Example: OpenRouterAdapter.ts implements LlmServicePort with actual API calls.
-	4.5 Implement Services in infrastructure/services/.
+4.5 Implement Services in infrastructure/services/ (if needed).
-	•	Example: SupabaseServiceImpl.ts and MongoDBServiceImpl.ts are interchangeable, both implement the DBServicePort, and are used in UserRepositoryImpl.
-	5. Create Store in ui/stores/.
-	•	Exposes the use case to UI components; instantiates the required adapters and usecases; handles loading/error states.
+•Only if multiple adapters implement the same port (e.g., Supabase, Firebase both implement DatabaseServicePort).
+5.Create Server Action in actions/.
+•Example: actions/generatePersonas.ts with "use server" directive.
+•Instantiate dependencies, call use case, handle errors, return typed result.
+•This replaces the Zustand store (unless you need cross-component state sharing).
-	6. Create Component in ui/components/.
+6.Create Component in ui/components/.
-	•	Renders the store’s state, triggers store actions (no logic).
+•Call server action via useTransition() or direct onClick.
+•Manage local state with useState() for form inputs.
+•If state must be shared across multiple components/trees, use Zustand—but only then.
+•Render data; no business logic.
-	7. Write Tests in application/usecases/__tests__/.
+7.Write Tests in application/usecases/__tests__/.
-	•	Test your use case logic using mocked adapters.
+•Test your use case logic using mocked adapters.

 ⸻

 ⚖️ Rules for AI Agents (and Humans)

 ✅ You can
-	•	Add new entities, use cases, ports, adapters, services, or UI stores/components.
+	•	Add new entities, use cases, ports, adapters, services, server actions, or UI components.
+	•	Create server actions in actions/ that wrap use cases (one action per use case, typically).
-	•	Use existing Plop generators to scaffold consistent files (bunx plop `adapter/usecase/component/store/port/entity` `name (e.g. "User", "RegisterUser")`).
+	•	Use existing Plop generators to scaffold consistent files (bunx plop `entity/port/usecase/adapter/action/component` `name`).
 	•	Create new adapters to connect to APIs or services.
 	•	Add framework utilities inside infrastructure/utils/ if needed.
+	•	Use Zustand stores ONLY for state that genuinely needs to be shared across multiple components/trees without prop drilling.
+	•	Call server actions directly from components using useTransition(), onClick, or other event handlers.

 ❌ You must not
 	•	Add business logic to:
-	•	UI components
+	•	UI components (except form input state)
+	•	Server actions (only instantiate + call use cases)
-	•	Zustand stores
+	•	Zustand stores (stores should not contain business logic, only state)
 	•	Adapters
 	•	Reference infrastructure or UI code from domain or application layers.
 	•	Modify existing use cases or entities to handle framework-specific concerns.
+	•	Create a Zustand store for every feature—only use stores for genuinely shared, cross-tree state.

 ⚠️ When in doubt: